UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 string s2 = s1;
 ```

-At this point, `s2` is simply a reference to `s1`.
-These are reference types, so no data needs to be copied (so it's fast).
+At this point, `s2` is simply a reference to the same data as `s1`.
+These are both reference types, so no data needs to be copied (so it's fast).
 If we are curious, we can test this using `Object.ReferenceEquals(s1,s2)`

 Next, `s1` is 'modified':